Engee documentation

 image.png

-Let's perform code generation.
-Since the target platform is explicitly set in the model settings, we won't need the targeting string.
+Let's run the code generation.
+Due to the fact that the target platform is explicitly set in the model settings, we will not need the target selection line.

 In [ ]: